veereshhalagegowda/platformDocumentation/1.0.0/Components/Advanced/file-upload.md

 File Upload is a button by clicking which the selected files can be uploaded.

 ## Usage
-When the user is needed to upload certain files (such as  scanned images, log file etc…) , this component is used to provide that interface.
+When the user is needed to upload certain files (such as  scanned images, log file etc.), this component is used to provide that interface.

 ### How to use

-1. Drag and drop the “File Upload” component from “Advanced” Category where it is needed in that page.
+1. Drag and drop the “File Upload” component from the “Advanced” Category where it is needed in that page.
 2. Double click on the component and give values to the attributes.
 3. Save the changes.